testsigmahq/testsigma-docs/src/pages/docs/elements/ios-apps/overview.md

 ---
 title: "Overview of Elements for an iOS Project"
-meta_desc: "What are elements in an iOS project in Testsigma."
+metadesc: "What are elements in an iOS project in Testsigma."
+noindex: false
 order: 6.41
 page_id: "Overview of Elements for an iOS Project"
 warning: false